-Lufttransport RW AS operates Route flying for the Ministry of Transport and ad-hoc charter transport.
+Lufttransport RW AS operates Route flying for the Ministry of Transport, Crew Transportation to offshore installations and ad-hoc charter transport.
 The company operates the aircraft type Leonardo AW139 (Route, Ad-hoc, charter).

 LT Tech AS is a 100% owned maintenance organisation and provides technical services to contracted and ad-hoc operators.
 LT Tech is the main provider of technical services to Lufttransport FW and RW AS.
 The relationships between the companies are close, and they share the same facilities in Tromsø, and on our bases across the country.